quantum + ibi

 Easily reconfigure tooling and processes for new products and customers.

-With over 30 years of expertise in advanced packaging and precision assembly, Finetech provides the equipment, tailored processes, and wide range of bonding methods needed to move from research to scalable production with reproducible results.
+With over 30 years of expertise in advanced packaging and precision assembly, Finetech provides the equipment, tailored processes, and wide range of die bonding/die attach methods needed to move from research to scalable production with reproducible results.

 Indium Bump Interconnect